 Group and one-on-one mentorship from industry experts, investors and successful founders

-Regular check-ins with accelerator leadership (e.g. investors, alumni founders, etc.)
+Regular check-ins with accelerator leadership such as investors and alumni founders

 Is an accelerator program right for your startup?